Shockher/Weather-App/README.md

 # Prerequisite to run the app on local host
- If other users want to run project locally, you will have to run "npm i" before ng serve.
-That's widely accepted as a standard.
+ If other users want to run project locally, you will have to run "npm i" then npm start That's widely accepted as a standard.

 # Getting Started with Create React App